threefoldfoundation/info_sdk/src/gettingstarted/mainnet/mainnet_gettft.md

-# Get and Store Testnet TFT
+# Get and Store TFT

 On Mainnet hosted 3Bot environment, there are a few options on how to get and store TFT to reserve IT Capacity for your workload deployment test.
 You could use a __pre-configured hosted 3Bot wallet__, __3Bot wallet on your 3Bot Connect App__, or a __third-party stellar wallet__ to store your TFT.